 Giles Coren has been a columnist for The Times since 1999.
 He began as a feature writer before becoming restaurant critic in 2001.
 His reviews appear in The Times Magazine on Saturdays.

-We are also recommended in the Which Good Food Guide 2010 and also in Alistair Sawday's Special Places, Pubs & Inns of England and Wales.
+We are also recommended in the Which Good Food Guide, Hardy’s guide, Alistair Sawday's Special Places, Pubs & Inns of England and Wales.
+We also have a high recommendation in The Michelin guide 2014 and we are ‘inspectors’ favourite in The Michelin eating out in pubs guide.

 We have also won an award from CAMRA for the best kept branch pub 2009 for West Sussex.